≡ Menu

 * GM’s fiscal year begins on Jan 1 and ends on Dec 31.

-Prior to 2020, GM’s current ratio dipped slightly below 1.0X, suggesting a deficit of current assets during those years.
+Prior to 2020, GM’s current ratio had been below 1.0X, suggesting a deficit of current assets with respect to current liabilities during those years.

-However, it did not necessarily mean that GM could go bankrupt or face insolvency when the ratio dropped below 1.0X.
+Although the automaker’s current ratio dipped below 1.0X, it did not necessarily mean that GM could go bankrupt or face insolvency immediately.
+Instead, it just means there was a risk of default.

 General Motors Working Capital